Code of Conduct:

 - Expressions of national identity, nationalism, or religious affiliation are allowed to the extent that they do not disparage the identities and beliefs of others.
 Expressions of political positions or affiliations are not permitted.
 While these policies are largely directed to decals and banners that might be found on PWC or in the pits or vendor booths, the IJSBA may enforce these policies without limitation in order to preserve the integrity of the event.

 - Sales must be made by authorized vendors only.
 The vendors at the IJSBA have made an investment in this event.
 Unauthorized vending is prohibited.
 There shall be no selling or distributing of products without authorization from the IJSBA.
 Persons violating this provision shall be immediately banned from the event.
 There shall be no distribution of pamphlets, advertisements, catalogs, magazines, flyers, DVD, or other information material without the express consent of the IJSBA.
 Sales Solicitation or delivery of food from outside sources is prohibited.
-Vendors allowing unauthorized products in their booths shall be subject to immediate removal from the event without any refund or right to reenter.

 - Persons seeking to disrupt the enjoyment of the event shall be removed from the event.
 Spectators, participants, and vendors have spent a great deal of time and money to participate in the World Finals.
 Conduct which seeks to diminish the quality of this event will not be tolerated.
 Any expressions that disparage personal watercraft, the manufacturers of personal watercraft, the manufacturers of personal watercraft parts and accessories, personal watercraft owners/operators, the IJSBA, or IJSBA affiliates are expressly prohibited.